zhanglei1949/yangy09.github.io/projects.md

 - "Identification of tumor metastasis biomarkers for early diagnosis and study on their functional mechanisms", Start-up Fund of Shanghai Jiao Tong University, 2014-2016

-- “Computational prediction of type III secreted effectors from gram-negative bacteria”, National Natural Science Foundation of China (Grant No. 61003093), 2011-2013
+- “Computational prediction of type III secreted effectors from gram-negative bacteria”, National Natural Science Foundation of China (No. 61003093), 2011-2013

 - “Study on the classification of biological sequences”, Science Foundation for The Excellent Youth Scholars of Shanghai Municipality, 2010-2012